 - Can I donate if I've had Lyme disease?

 Yes.
-If you have had Lyme disease in the past but are feeling fine now, you may donate blood.
+If you have had Lyme disease in the past but you were diagnosed more than 30 days ago and are feeling fine now, you may donate blood.
 Lyme disease has never been shown to be transmitted by blood, but we screen donors by questioning and do not accept donors who are not feeling well and healthy on the day of donation.